unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/auth0.md

 </figure>

 :::success Congratulations!
-You have implemented Login with Unstoppable with Auth0.
+You have implemented Unstoppable Login with Auth0.
 :::